 Table of Contents

-If you are looking for fantastic Gulf Shores beach, then Gulf State Park is the place for you!
-There is small entrance fee but it is worth it for the white sand beach and crashing waves.
+If you are looking for a fantastic Gulf Shores beach, then Gulf State Park is the place for you!
+There is a small entrance fee but it is worth it for the sugar-white sand beach and crashing waves.
 We spend the afternoon hanging out on the beach, playing in the sand, and crashing into the waves.